Via Selvaggia Sardinia

 Descent: 1250 m

 Head back up the way you came yesterday for 1.5 km until you reach the trail junction.
-Turn right (south) and ascend up the ridge that eventually reaches the highest point in the Supramonte range, Monte Corrasi (1463 m).
-Take a small 5 minute detour to climb to the highest point.
-Descend the ridge for a couple of kilometers and turn right, descending further towards the Oliena - Orgosolo road.
-There's a fantastic spot where you will spend your final night.
+Turn right (south) and ascend the ridge that eventually reaches the highest point in the Supramonte range, Monte Corrasi (1463 m).
+Take a short 5-minute detour to climb to the summit for the best views.
+Descend the ridge for a couple of kilometers and turn right, descending further towards the Oliena–Orgosolo road.
+On the last stretch to Orgosolo, you will need to walk along the Strada Provinciale SP22, as the original hiking route is currently closed due to the construction of a new dam.
+At Orgosolo, there’s a fantastic spot where you’ll spend your final night.

 Locanda B&B Dandana (Orgosolo)